WebAssembly/spec/md-proto/WebAssembly.md

 TODO: Will offsets be encoded as signed?
 Monitor https://github.com/WebAssembly/design/issues/584

-TODO: Should memory accesses have a linear-memory-space immediate?
+TODO: Should linear-memory accesses have a linear-memory-space immediate?

 [power of 2]: https://en.wikipedia.org/wiki/Power_of_two